PedanticHacker/ReChess/README.md

 ## Is that it?

-There are also some additional features:
+There are also some additional features that you get.
+You can:

 - navigate through move history by scrolling your mouse wheel upwards or downwards, or making a corresponding touchpad gesture, and play the game